Get insider access

 2. Best Mid-Range Audio-Technica Headphones

 If you're looking for cheaper headphones, check out the Audio-Technica ATH-M40x.
 These wired over-ears are similar to the Audio-Technica ATH-M50x, although the smaller price tag comes with a few drawbacks.
-They leak more audio, making them less suitable for shared spaces like offices, and have a boomier, punchier bass response that you might find a bit overwhelming or muddy.
+They leak more audio, making them less suitable for shared spaces like offices, and they have a boomier, punchier bass response that you might find a bit overwhelming or muddy.
 That said, their well-balanced mid-range keeps vocals and instruments present and clear in the mix, and overall, they have a versatile sound.

 See our review